About the project

 We decided to decorate the place with natural stone such as crema marfil marble for the walls and Dakota mohany marble on floors.
 Parota and tzalam woods were used as they are well known for being tropical woods and are highly resistant to humidity.
 Decoration objects were handmade by Mexican artisans and linens were made by a Native community from the area.

-One of the most difficult challenges was the weaving, furniture, decoration and materials as they also had to be highly resistant to humidity as Puerto Vallarta has high humidity levels.
+One of the most difficult challenges was the weaving, furniture, decoration and materials as they also had to be highly resistant to Puerto Vallarta high humidity levels.

 This project was a global idea with a special meaning.
 Spa clients would have to live a unique experience and feel Mexico's warmth in their hearts.